Omkar-Khairnar/FitWell/README.md

 # *FitWell*
 ## Note : Installation of Packages & Initiallize database only required When Repository is Clone from Github.
-Else Unzipped it and directly run the Application.
+Else Unzipped it and directly run the Application as it already contain required packages and '.env' file .

 ## Requirements
 ```